TonyTheTaiga/pycap/README.md

 # PyCap V0.2

-A simple python CLI using Click with Coinmarketcap's API.
+# A simple python CLI using Click with Coinmarketcap's API.

-**A coinmartketcap API Key**
+API Keys can be obtained from the link below.

 sandbox = https://sandbox.coinmarketcap.com/
 live = https://pro.coinmarketcap.com/

-sandbox and live API keys are not interchangable.
+sandbox/live API keys are NOT interchangable.

-Can be changed to the live version by changing \_\_base in api.py.
+Can be changed to the sandbox version by changing \_\_base in api.py.
 Please reference the documents on instructions on how to do this.

 https://pro.coinmarketcap.com/api/v1#section/Quick-Start-Guide